marcoverpas/PhD_Lectures_Macerata_2025/README.md

 This initial financing provided by banks enables firms to purchase the necessary labour power in the market to produce goods and services.
 Wage earners will then spend their income on consumption or portfolio investments.
 In this way, (part of) the money paid out as wages will return to the firms, allowing them to repay the financing received from the banks.

-This framework is known as the theory of the monetary circuit.
+This framework is known as the monetary circuit theory.
 It sheds light on the endogenous flow nature of money, in contrast to the idea of money as an exogenous stock (linked to the conception of money as a lubricant of exchange) and as a complement to the idea of money as an endogenous stock (linked to Keynesian crisis theory).
 Two immediate implications or corollaries follow from this.
 The first corollary concerns the disappearance of the money multiplier.
 The second corollary concerns the relationship between money and prices.

 ### A1.3 Implications from an endogenous theory of money